16 April 1993. MCS (Mongolian Consulting Service) was established by four young Mongolians.

 The foundation of the Ukhaa Khudag Industrial Complex is laid.
 Within three years it houses a coal handling and preparation plant, an 18-megawatt coal power plant, a water supply system, a residential area, a school and a kindergarten.

-Sky Resort LLC opens an international standard ski resort and its services with an an 18-hole golf course.
+Sky Resort LLC opens an international standard ski resort and its services with an 18-hole golf course.
 In 2013 it becomes a year-round recreation resort.

 The Mongolian Mining Corporation is listed on the Hong Kong Stock Exchange on October 13, 2010, a historic day as it’s the first time a national Mongolian company is listed internationally.